amoseman1/readMegenerator/README.md

 # readMegenerator

 Description:
 As a developer I have created a ReadMe generator so I can easily use a template to create my md file with the input provided.
-This will be useful for every project as this is critical information needed along any application or project and will save me a lot of time.
+This will be useful for every project as this is critical information needed along any application or project and will save me and other developers precious time that can be spent coding!

 ```md
 GIVEN a command-line application that accepts user input